ARGANS/shellfish_and_algae-MODEL/README.md

 ./miscellaneous/manage.sh build_posttreatment
 ```

+## /miscellaneous/manage.sh bash

+Use one of the following commands to access the volume:
+- `source miscellaneous/manage.sh bash`
+- `. miscellaneous/manage.sh bash`

 ## Description of tasks in terms of manual execution step by step in order to debug the pipeline:

 1) Data Import